SamyaDaleh/CL-Toolbox/README.md

 Or if you want to tinker with the code, for me it worked like this:
 - clone
-- create new Java Project in Eclipse
+- create a new project in your favorite IDE
-- copy files into Java Project
+- copy the files into it or import them
 - add JUnit to your classpath/build path
 - run the JUnit tests in test.src to verify that everything is working.
 You should see some success messages and parsing outputs.

 ## Usage

-Run it in Eclipse.
+Run it in your IDE.
 Or download the jar from folder releases and run it from the command line.
 Run it without parameters to get a help about how to use it.

 Example: